Tadami Line: Japan's most scenic local train line (Fukushima Prefecture)

 Mugenkyo Ferry

-Guided by the boatman, you can take a round trip across the Tadami River (about 45 minutes) or enjoy a stroll around the surrounding area (about 90 minutes including the boat ride).
+With a guide from the boatman, you can take a round trip across the Tadami River (approximately 45 minutes) or enjoy a stroll around the surrounding area (approximately 90 minutes including the boat ride).

 Mugenkyo Ferry <Information>